sangph128/EVs_Analysis/README.md

 # EVs_Analysis :electric_plug::battery::blue_car:
 - EV_Analysis.ipynb is a jupyter notebook that contain the analysis for most popular electric vehicles currently or soon will be available in the market. <br />
-- The data that I used was being scaped on ev-database.org by someone else a year ago.
-Therefore, A lot of datapoint is not accurate especially price of the car.
-However, given that I rank car base on the other car on the list will still give a fairly accurate result. <br />
+- The data that I used was being scaped on ev-database.org and accessible on <a href="https://www.kaggle.com/datasets/kkhandekar/cheapest-electric-cars/code" target="_blank">Kaggle</a>.
+The data was a year old so that a lot of datapoint is not accurate especially price of the car.
+However, given that I rank all the features base on the other car on the list will still give a fairly accurate result. <br />
 - My goal is to point out some interesting features as well as answer some questions.
 For example, What is the fastest car?
 What is the cheapest car?
 What is the most valueable car?
 What is the best car in all catergory? <br />
 - There are 4 part of the analysis: <br />
 ## 1. Import and Load: :link: